The signed Varchenko Determinant for Complexes of Oriented Matroids: The Varchenko Determinant and Complexes of Oriented Matroids

 \section{The Varchenko Determinant and Complexes of Oriented Matroids}

-Before we introduce the Varchenko Determinant, we need to get familiar with complexes of oriented matroids (COMs).
+Before we introduce the Varchenko Determinant, we need to get familiar with COMs.
 COMs have been introduced in~\cite{BCK} as a common generalization of oriented matroids, affine oriented matroids, and lopsided sets.
+We will use the notation from \cite{BCK} and \cite{thebook}.
+Note that the symbols $+,-$ and $0$ act like $1,-1$ and $0$ when it comes to negation and multiplication.
 We start with the following definitions and axioms.